zakaf/creativity/README.md

 * choose one author of the work that has been chosen in for all 5 works.(author with highest h-index score)
 * output 5 authors and their work that previous step chooses

+Feb 25, 2014
+* Input argument for author and settings_file

 Progress
 ----------